ITPrism/VipQuotes-Search-Plugin/README.md

-Plugin Vip Quotes Search
+Plugin VipQuotes Search
 ==========================
-( Version 1.0 )
+( Version 3.0 )
 - - -

-This is a plugin that enables searching functionality for [Vip Quotes Component](http://itprism.com/free-joomla-extensions/others/quotes-collection-manager).
+This is a plugin that enables searching functionality for [VipQuotes Component](http://itprism.com/free-joomla-extensions/others/quotes-collection-manager).

 Changelog
 ------------